aws-samples/ec2-former2/README.md

 ![ec2.png](./images/ec2.png)

 - `GetTokenCommand`: Copy entire string.
-In your NICE DCV session, open a terminal, and paste copied value in to retrieve temporary security credentials*.
+In your NICE DCV session, open a terminal, and paste copied value in to retrieve temporary security credentials.
 Use these values to enter IAM credentials at http://localhost/#section-setup-credentials

 ![ec2.png](./images/credentials.png)